betogrun/rubypath/README.md

   - `test.rb`: The file that contains tests for the exercise.
   - `README.md`: Instructions specific to the exercise.
 - `runner.rb`: The central runner script that runs the tests for a specified exercise.
-- `debug_initializer.rb`: A global initializer to enable debugging across all exercises.

 ## How to Use